deeproy2007/Churn-Analysis/README.md

 The goal of this project was to identify:

-- which customers are most likely to churn
+- Which customers are most likely to churn
-- which segments create the highest financial risk
+- Which segments create the highest financial risk
-- where the business should focus retention efforts
+- Where the business should focus retention efforts

 ---